 "I used to be an extremely picky eater and one of the goals I set for myself was to be less of a picky eater.
 When I got to be cook, I was really hungry and I wanted to provide for the group.
 I made a stir fry – that was a meal I would never have eaten at home.
 I was really engrossed in every part of the process – preparing the vegetables, lighting the fire, and then watching the other students enjoy eating it.
 It was so delicious.
 That was rewarding." – Miles John Henderson

-On this expedition, you’ll backpack through towering trees in Yosemite, the place John Muir called nature’s temple.
-If you are looking to develop your leadership, learn outdoor skills and challenge yourself, this is a great course to step into wilderness travel.
+On this expedition, you’ll backpack through towering trees in Yosemite, the place John Muir called nature’s temple, swim in alpine lakes and sleep under countless stars.
+If you are looking to develop your leadership ability, learn outdoor skills and challenge yourself, this is a great course to step into wilderness travel.

 This course may be full or preparing to leave in the next week.
 Please call us at 866-467-7651 to discuss your options.

 Are you ready to take a journey that will change your life?
 You won’t look at day-to-day drama the same way after you’ve conquered a high mountain ridge, made a boat obey your command in windswept waves or slept under the stars watching bats swoop overhead.
 Joining an Outward Bound expedition changes you.
 Your crew, your Instructor, your route and your adventures will have a profound and lasting impact on you as you rise to meet exhilarating natural challenges in some of the country’s wildest places.

 After you come home, many of the character, leadership and service traits you uncovered on your expedition stay with you, helping you navigate your daily life with more resilience and success.